 Beyond academics, Seattle University provides a community that is diverse, engaged, and welcoming.
 Over 130 clubs and organizations and myriad activities, including intramural, club, and Division I athletics, keep students involved.
 As a Jesuit university, SU provides significant opportunities for leadership development and community service; three out of four students will have engaged in significant community service opportunities by the time they graduate.
 Beyond Seattle’s borders, students are encouraged to carry out the Jesuit commitment to global awareness through extensive education abroad opportunities in Africa, Asia, Europe, and Latin America.

 Seattle University has financial aid resources that make an SU education a worthwhile investment.
 Transfer merit scholarships are available in amounts up to $16,000 per year, and grant, work-study, and loan opportunities are also available.
-Tuition for 2016–2017 is $40,500, and in 2015 the average total financial aid package offered to students was more than $29,000.
+Tuition for 2017–2018 is $42,120, and in 2016 the average total financial aid offered to students was more than $28,000.
 Transfer applicants only need to submit an application for admission and the Free Application for Federal Student Aid (FAFSA) to be eligible for all institutional aid.

 Location: Seattle, Washington